Define stateful configurations for firewall policies

 - Enable UDP stateful inspection: Check to enable stateful inspection of UDP traffic.

 The UDP stateful mechanism drops unsolicited incoming UDP packets.
 For every outgoing UDP packet, the rule will update its UDP "stateful" table and will then only allow a UDP response if it occurs within 60 seconds of the request.
 If you wish to allow specific incoming UDP traffic, you will have to create a Force Allow rule.
-For example, if you are running a DNS server, you will have to create a Force Allow rule to allow incoming UDP packets to destination port 53.Without stateful inspection of UDP traffic, an attacker could masquerade as a DNS server and send unsolicited UDP "replies" from source port 53 to computers behind a firewall.
+For example, if you are running a DNS server, you will have to create a Force Allow rule to allow incoming UDP packets to destination port 53.Without stateful inspection of UDP traffic, an attacker can masquerade as a DNS server and send unsolicited UDP "replies" from source port 53 to computers behind a firewall.

 - Enable UDP stateful logging: Checking this option will enable the logging of UDP stateful inspection events.